alfdan2000/RedShift-Immersion-Day/README.md

 REGION 'us-east-1';
 ```

-26. Now try running the following query to create a new table about Las Vegas flights
+<li>Now try running the following query to create a new table about Las Vegas flights</li>

 ```
 CREATE TABLE vegas_flights